Quantum Coulomb glass on the Bethe lattice: Solving the mean field equations

 We calculated several points of the phase boundary by CTQMC using the stability condition given in Eq.~\eqref{eq:stabcond} below for various parameter values for $t$, $V$ and $T$, and found excellent agreement between the IPT and CTQMC calculations.
 The spectral functions are also compared and found to show similar energy dependence between IPT and CTQMC.
-However, difference arises around zero energy $\omega \sim 0$ between the IPT and the numerically exact solution as we increase the interaction $V$.
+However, around zero energy $\omega \sim 0$ difference arises in the density of states between the IPT and the numerically exact solution as we approach the glassy phase by increasing the interaction $V$, or decreasing the hopping $t$.